 Cano had been a Yankee for all nine seasons of his career when he signed a 10-year, $240 million contract with the Mariners in December 2013.
 Not only was it a blockbuster move because of the sheer amount and length of the deal, but because Cano left the big stage of New York to join a Seattle franchise that hadn't been -- and still hasn't been -- to the postseason since 2001.

 For some time, Cano appeared destined to follow in the foosteps of former teammates Derek Jeter, Mariano Rivera and Jorge Posada in spending his entire career with the Yankees.
 But Seattle's offer reportedly far exceeded New York's in both monetary value and length, prompting Cano to head to the opposite coast.
-The second baseman has slashed .294/.353/.471 with 101 home runs in four-plus seasons with Seattle, and served an 80-game suspension in 2018 after testing positive for a banned substance.
-He also underwent surgery to repair a fractured right hand in May.
+The second baseman slashed .296/.353/.472 with 107 home runs in five seasons with Seattle, and served an 80-game suspension in 2018 after testing positive for a banned substance.
+He was traded to the Mets following the 2018 season.

 2011-12: Albert Pujols signs with Angels

 A Cardinal for his entire 11-year Major League career to that point, Pujols inked a 10-year, $254 million contract with the Angels in December 2011, a move that stunned the baseball world after it appeared the Cardinals, among a handful of other teams, were favorites to sign the future Hall-of-Fame slugger.
 The deal was the second-largest in baseball history in terms of average annual value behind Alex Rodriguez's 10-year, $275 million deal with the Yankees in 2007.

 Pujols, the 2001 National League Rookie of the Year Award winner and three-time NL Most Valuable Player Award winner while with St. Louis, has been hampered by injuries since joining the Angels, including foot ailments that have required multiple surgeries.
-Overall, he's hit .260/.316/.454 with 181 homers in six-plus seasons with Los Angeles after slashing .328/.420/.617 with 445 homers in 11 seasons with St. Louis.
+Overall, he's hit .260/.315/.453 with 188 homers in his first seven seasons with Los Angeles after slashing .328/.420/.617 with 445 homers in 11 seasons with St. Louis.

 Video: Leaving St. Louis was a difficult decision for Pujols